lingyicute/YiClashCore/test/README.md

 benchmark (Linux)

 > Cannot represent the throughput of the protocol on your machine
-> but you can compare the corresponding throughput of the protocol on mihomo
+> but you can compare the corresponding throughput of the protocol on yiclashcore
-> (change chunkSize to measure the maximum throughput of mihomo on your machine)
+> (change chunkSize to measure the maximum throughput of yiclashcore on your machine)

 ```
 $ make benchmark